arts-lucie/consistent-KT-estimator-in-the-MLSBM/README.md

-# Code for consistent modle selection in the multi-layer SBM with the penalized Krichevsky-Trofimov estomator
+# Code for consistent model selection in the multi-layer SBM with the penalized Krichevsky-Trofimov estimator

 ## Description